Leftover Chicken: How to Cook a Whole Chicken to Make 3 Meals

 I save vegetable peels and scraps in a bag in the freezer so I’m not throwing them away.
 I dump those in with my bones to make a super flavorful and nutrient dense broth.
 I love saving money on food by using up everything I buy.
 Click here to see more about how to save money by wasting less.

-Three meals from one chicken
+Multiple meals from one chicken

 Roast a whole chicken in the Instant Pot